 Gerald Hilsher is a seasoned trial attorney with experience in a variety of substantive areas of the law.
 Currently, his practice is primarily trial and appellate work in complex commercial and intellectual property litigation, breach of asset purchase agreements and other contracts, intentional interference with contracts and other business torts, environmental litigation (civil and administrative), and select white collar criminal defense, including environmental crimes, Medicare fraud, bank fraud, and violations of the False Claims Act.
 His experience includes representation of plaintiffs and defendants, large and small companies, and individuals as clients.
 He tries cases in state court, federal court and before administrative agencies and has successfully argued significant appellate matters of interest before the Oklahoma Court of Civil Appeals, Oklahoma Court of Criminal Appeals, Oklahoma Supreme Court and U.S. Court of Appeals for the Tenth Circuit.
 Gerald is also licensed to practice in the state courts of Texas, federal district courts for the Western, Northern, Eastern and Southern Districts of Texas, and the 5th Circuit Court of Appeals.

-His achievements have earned him inclusion in The Best Lawyers in America (appellate practice; commercial litigation; environmental litigation; real estate litigation) and Oklahoma Super Lawyers.
+His achievements have earned him inclusion in The Best Lawyers in America (appellate practice; commercial litigation; environmental litigation; real estate litigation) and Oklahoma Super Lawyers, where he has been named to its list of “Top 50 Oklahoma Lawyers.”
 In 2011, he was named to The Journal Record's list of Leadership in Law Award honorees.

 Early in his career, Gerald was a criminal prosecutor, first as an Assistant District Attorney in Austin, Texas, and then as an Assistant United States Attorney in charge of the Organized Crime Drug Enforcement Task Force in Tulsa, Oklahoma.
 He also served as Deputy Assistant Secretary for Law Enforcement at the U. S. Treasury Department where his responsibilities included the administration of the Bank Secrecy Act regulations and other anti-money laundering initiatives of the federal government, and departmental oversight of U.S. Customs, U.S. Secret Service, the Bureau of Alcohol, Tobacco & Firearms, and the Federal Law Enforcement Training Center.
 This law enforcement experience provides Gerald with a unique perspective in responding to government inquiries and investigations including grand jury investigations and qui tam proceedings.
 His practice today includes select white collar criminal defense work (both trial and appellate), including environmental crimes, Medicare fraud, bank and wire fraud, and alleged civil and criminal violations of the False Claims Act.
 Gerald has also assisted companies experiencing embezzlement by employees with referrals to law enforcement authorities and representation for payment of restitution.